 Initially, cortisol helps us survive extreme loss, pain, loneliness, or despair.
 Some may experience anger while others feel hopeless, as cortisol-driven tears, for instance help us to simply stand against the backlash of sorrow’s first strikes.
 While crying offers one cleansing process, it’s essential to also hold in the other hand, hope which is fueled by serotonin chemicals.

-Serotonin-driven-expectations or hope, enables us to open our minds to see exciting new possibilities beyond artesian-depth loss.
-Believers can sometimes see grief through a window of grace that adds sweetness to transform their view.
+Serotonin (or aha) expectations or hope, enables us to open our minds to see exciting new possibilities beyond artesian-depth loss.
+Believers can sometimes see grief through a window of grace that adds sweetness to transform their view from hopeless to hopeful.

 For instance, I could not bear to climb the steps where my friend lost her life, without unbearable heartache and sorrow initially.
 Only when I re-framed these same steps and viewed them not as tragedy but rather as Robyn‘s stairway to an eternity heaven where she enjoys perfect love, could I walk on the steps and sense her characteristic smile again.